Columbia University Protests: Updates

 According to the statement, the protesters renamed Hamilton Hall to “Hind’s Hall” after a Gazan child killed by Israeli Defense Forces in early February as her family tried to flee Gaza City.

-Protesters said they plan to occupy the building until Columbia agrees to CUAD's demands to divest from Israel, be financially transparent, and grant amnesty to staff or students punished during the conflict.
+Before police cleared the hall, protesters said they planned to occupy the building until Columbia agreed to CUAD’s demands to divest from Israel, be financially transparent, and grant amnesty to staff or students punished during the conflict.

 This isn’t the first time student-protesters have occupied Hamilton Hall.